Eu·pho·ri·a - Noun

 A feeling or state of intense excitement and happiness.
 Elation, joy, glee.

-Imagine a person who was born in a cave, who spent their entire life living underground, their only source of illumination being candles and oil lamps.
-Imagine they’ve never been above ground, they don’t even know the surface exists.
-Then one day a cave-in happens in a side tunnel, and reveals an opening to the surface.
+Imagine a person who was born in a cave, who spent their entire life living underground, with their only source of illumination being candles and oil lamps.
+Imagine they’ve never been above ground; they don’t even know the surface exists.
+Then, one day, a cave-in happens in a side tunnel, and reveals an opening to the surface.
 Sunlight pours into the opening, and at first it is blinding and the person runs away in fear.
-Later they return to the opening, and as the person’s eyes adjust they look out through the hole and see a bright and brilliant world full of colors they didn’t even know existed.
+Later, they return to the opening, and, as the person’s eyes adjust, they look out through the hole and see a bright and brilliant world full of colors they didn’t even know existed.

-That world is scary, it’s huge and full of unknowns, so they crawl back into the cave for safety, but that hole is still there, and they see the light every time they pass it.
-Gradually they peek out more and more frequently, and further and further from the opening.
-They start to want that light, they find reasons to visit it more often.
+That world is scary, huge, and full of unknowns, so they crawl back into the cave for safety, but that hole is still there, and they see the light every time they pass it.
+Gradually, they peek out more and more frequently, and further and further from the opening.
+They start to want that light; they find reasons to visit it more often.

-This is what Gender Euphoria is like, it is brief flashes of a light that may be too bright to handle at first, too confusing to understand, but as time goes on you become more accustomed to them and you realize that this is where you belong, and the darkness becomes the dysphoria.
+This is what gender euphoria is like: brief flashes of a light that may be too bright to handle at first, too confusing to understand, but as time goes on you become more accustomed to them and you realize that this is where you belong, and the darkness becomes the dysphoria.

 Fish don't notice water.
 It's all around them.
 Most fish have never left it.

 And often, trans people in denial don't notice the gender dysphoria that suffuses their daily lives.